 This summary report presents findings from a review of research conducted on LGBTI+ young people in Ireland and other European countries.
 It outlines the background, context and objectives of the review and the main findings.
 We summarise where there are gaps in the research and make suggestions for translating research knowledge into policy and practice.
-Recommendations developed in consultation with educators and young LGBTI+ people are also presented in this report.
+Recommendations developed in consultation with members of the research sector and young LGBTI+ people are also presented in this report.